 Like other small dogs, chihuahuas are more prone to specific health problems related to their size.
 Chihuahuas will need more dental care than other dogs.
 Daily brushing, dental chews, and the right dog food will help.
 Chihuahuas are also predisposed to tracheal collapse.
 Invest in a good harness that will safely fit your Chihuahua and take the pressure off the neck area.

 Chihuahuas are also predisposed to other health conditions, including hypoglycemia (low blood sugar), eye infection, luxating patella (when the kneecap tends to move out of its normal position), and (more rarely) hydrocephalus and heart conditions.
+Many pet parents opt for pet health insurance, just in case.

 The Chihuahua dog is originally from Mexico and named after the Mexican state of Chihuahua.
 The first Chihuahuas were officially recognized in the United States by the American Kennel Club (AKC) in 1904, but Chihuahua history runs deep.
 This dog is thought to descend from the Techichi, an ancient companion dog from the Toltec civilization (as early as the 9th century), but dog toys from as early as 100 AD have been found depicting Chihuahua-like dogs.